Essie Mae Washington-Williams: Career

 During the late 1950s and 1960s, the years of national activism in the civil rights movement, Washington occasionally tried to discuss racism with Thurmond, who was known for his long-time political support for segregation, but he brushed off her complaints about segregated facilities.
 Nevertheless, Washington felt that she made a significant impact on Thurmond during their private conversations on race and race relations and that Thurmond's policies towards African Americans were affected as a result.
 In 1976, for example, Thurmond nominated Matthew J. Perry, whom Essie Mae dated in 1947 shortly before she met her husband, to the U.S. Court of Military Appeals.
 Thurmond became the first Southern senator to nominate an African American for a federal judgeship.

-Following the death of her husband in 1964, Washington moved again, to Los Angeles, California, where she completed her undergraduate studies to receive a bachelor's degree from California State University, Los Angeles in 1969 and earned a master's degree in education at the University of Southern California, She had a 30-year career as a teacher in the Los Angeles Unified School District from 1967 through 1997.
+Following the death of her husband in 1964, Washington moved again, to Los Angeles, California, where she completed her undergraduate studies to receive a bachelor's degree from California State University, Los Angeles in 1969 and earned a master's degree in education at the University of Southern California.
+She had a 30-year career as a teacher in the Los Angeles Unified School District from 1967 through 1997.
 Washington was a longtime member of Delta Sigma Theta sorority, which she joined while at South Carolina State.

 Personal life

 In 1949, Washington left college before her junior year after marrying Julius T. Williams, a law student at SCSC, the previous year.
 After his graduation from law school, they moved to his home town, Savannah, Georgia, where he established a law practice and was active in the NAACP.
 They had two sons and two daughters together.
 He died in 1964.
 At the time of her death, Washington-Williams had 14 grandchildren and 15 great-grandchildren.

-In 2004, Washington-Williams said that she intended to be active on behalf of the Black Patriots Foundation, which was raising funds to build a monument on the National Mall in Washington, D.C., to honor American blacks who served in the Revolutionary War.
-This organization became defunct the following year.
-Another group is now raising funds for the monument.

-In 2004, Washington-Williams applied for membership in the United Daughters of the Confederacy based on her heritage through Thurmond to ancestors who fought as Confederate soldiers.
-She died before being accepted.
+Following Thurmond's death in 2004, Washington-Williams applied for membership in the United Daughters of the Confederacy based on her heritage through Thurmond to ancestors who fought as Confederate soldiers.
+She was rejected, as Thurmond's name was not on her birth certificate.
 She also intended to join the Daughters of the American Revolution.

+In 2004, Washington-Williams said that she intended to be active on behalf of the Black Patriots Foundation, which was raising funds to build a monument on the National Mall in Washington, D.C., to honor black Americans who served in the Revolutionary War.
+This organization became defunct the following year, and was replaced by the National Mall Liberty Fund.